Gentle-mann/Gentleman-s-repository/README.md

 # Gentleman-s-repository
-This is created for tutorial purpose, and having fun.
+This is created for tutorial purpose.